Introduction#

 Please keep in mind that novelWriter is designed for writing fiction, so the formatting features available are limited to those relevant for this purpose.
 It is not suitable for technical writing.
 It is also not a full-featured Markdown editor.

 In addition, novelWriter is not intended as a tool for organising research for writing, and therefore lacks formatting features you may need for this purpose.
-The notes feature in is mainly intended for character profiles and plot outlines.
+The notes feature is mainly intended for character profiles and plot outlines.
 It is recommended to use a proper note-taking tool for research.
 This is anyway more practical as you may use the same research for multiple projects.